-Opened in 1926, this magnificent English Tudor inn is on the National Register of Historic Places.
+Opened in 1926, the magnificent English Tudor Benbow Historic Inn is on the National Register of Historic Places.

 Guest rooms are furnished with antiques and equipped with a basket of mystery novels and a carafe of sherry.
 Some have lake views and private patios.